How to Become an Ethical Hacker in 2025?

 English is an important working language of hacker culture and the Internet.
 Ethical hackers must master English to function in the hacker community.

-Cyberwarfare is extremely common, and many high profile enterprises have been subject to major hacking issues.
-In this day and age, spending on IT security on a global scale is reaching the trillion-dollar mark.
-What better way to combat the threat of black-hat hacking than by making use of an army of white-hat hackers?
+Cyberwarfare is extremely common, and many high-profile enterprises have been subject to major hacking issues.
+Today, spending on IT security on a global scale is reaching the trillion-dollar mark.
+What better way to combat the threat of black-hat hacking than by using an army of white-hat hackers?

 The demand for ethical hackers is at an all-time high and rising.
 Many experienced, ethical hackers can expect to earn in excess of $120,000 per year, especially if they are running their own consultancies or penetration testing companies!
 All set to become an Ethical Hacker?